DataShaka/Documentation/markdown/routes.md

 ```

 - Ct and C are regular expressions to match the Context Type and Context Name.
-- Ct and C can be replaced with ‘functions’ such as [soundex(string)] with the name of the function followed by () taking precedence to a context part match.
+- Ct and C can be replaced with functions such as [soundex(string)] with the name of the function followed by () taking precedence to a context part match.
 - Including duplicate Ct references will result in an OR match.
 For example [City:London][City:York] will return London OR York matches.

 **Availbility** : APIV0.2

 - RegEx not yet implemented
 - Functions not yet implemented
-- ‘Or Match’ APIV0.2
+- **Or** Match APIV0.2

 #####Signal list